rorycl/pgtools/go-modelmaker/README.md

-# pgtools/pg_json_logger
+# pgtools/modelmaker

 A Go tool for creating model files for Postgresql plpgsql functions.

 Rory Campbell-Lange
-version 0.1 : 21 March 2021
+version v0.1-beta : 21 March 2021

 ## Introduction

-Inspired by the work of a colleague who wrote a python programme for automatically creating model interface files, this tool helps introspect the functions in a particular database and output these for easy inclusion in a model file, for example by running the programme via `:r ! modelmaker <args>`.
+Inspired by the work of a colleague who has written a python programme for automatically creating model interface files, this tool helps introspect the functions in a particular database and output these for easy inclusion in a model file, for example by running the programme via `:r ! modelmaker <args>` in vim.

 The included output templates are examples for creating snippets for including in python database model files.